ant-design/ant-design/docs/react/practical-projects.en-US.md

 title: Real project with dva
 ---

-[dva](https://github.com/dvajs/dva) is a React and redux based, lightweight and elm-style framework, which supports side effects, hot module replacement, dynamic on demand, react-native, SSR.
-And it has been widely used in production environment.
+[dva](https://github.com/dvajs/dva) is a React and redux based, lightweight and elm-style framework, which supports side effects, hot module replacement, dynamic on demand, react-native, and SSR.
+It has been widely used in production environments.

 This article will guide you to create a simple application from zero using dva and antd.